 Fuel cards can be used to pay toll charges, making it more convenient when your drivers use toll roads, bridges or tunnels.

 5. Reduce the risk of fraud

 Fuel card transactions are a secure payment method that’s monitored, helping to reduce the chances of card fraud or losing money if your drivers are the victims of theft.

 Fuel card providers give you a login to account management software that you can use as an app or in your browser.

 This online service sends your invoices electronically.
 You can view transactions by card, vehicle or driver, and order additional cards or cancel lost cards quickly and easily.

 You can set up alerts to boost security so that you find out immediately if an unusually large purchase is made on a fuel card, for example, or if one card is used multiple times in a short space of time.

-You can see reports on card usage, kilometres per litre and other data, which can help you analyse and better control your fuel expenditure.
+You can see reports on card usage, kilometers per liter and other data, which can help you analyze and better control your fuel expenditure.

 You can also download your past invoices.

 There is a choice of fuel card options available to fleet business owners.